inductiva/inductiva/docs-sources/how-it-works/recipes/set-task-ttl/set-task-ttl.md

 ## The Challenge

 When running simulations, it's important to control how long a task can run to avoid unnecessary resource usage and costs.
-Without limits, tasks may run indefinitely or longer than intended.
+Without limits, tasks may run longer than intended.

 ## The Solution